vliz-be-opsci/rocrate-to-pages/README.md

 executes the tests in `tests/integration.py` (see earlier section) to validate any files created or edited by the integration test.
 You might also add a step to the workflow to test that outputs are correct as well.

-### .github/workflows/major-release-num.yml

-This workflow maintains a major release tag (e.g., v1 if current release is v1.x.y).
-It runs on each release and either creates the tag (if this is the first release of a new major release number) or moves it if this is a minor or patch level release. __IMPORTANT: You must edit this with your name, etc in the commit and push step.__